intel/dffml/docs/arch/alice/discussion/0000/index.md

 #### Volume 2: Alice and the Art of Strategy

 > We step inside the matrix as we visualize Alice's thoughts.
-We leverage web3 as we transform data into and out of the web3 space leveraging the Open Digital Asset Protocol (ODAP).
+We transform data into and out of the web3 space leveraging the Open Digital Asset Protocol (ODAP).
+We'll step into AR/VR environments where we'll visualize our data flows, strategic plans, and principles.

 -